 - All walks may be subject to revision or cancellation depending on changes in Government guidelines or directives.

-- Anyone suffering from corona virus symptoms or who shares a household with someone suffering should self isolate and NOT attend the walk.
+- Anyone suffering from Covid-19 symptoms or who shares a household with someone suffering from them should NOT attend the walk

-- All participants should bring their own hand sanitizer, and, in case of emergency, a face mask.
+- All participants should bring their own face mask in case of need.